 Get wonderful views from your saddle as you explore the ancient parkland at Calke Abbey on a leisurely bike ride along the Tramway Trail.
-With cycle hire facilities, guided rides and one-to-one lessons available, there are lots of ways to explore on two wheels.
-Discover more about cycling at Calke here.
+Discover Calke's cycle-friendly trail, code of conduct and cycle hire information here.

 Riding the Tramway Trail